raystack/siren/docs/docs/tour/2alerting_rules_subscriptions_overview.md

 export const apiVersion = siteConfig.customFields.apiVersion
 export const defaultHost = siteConfig.customFields.defaultHost

-This tour shows you how could we create alerting rules for the provider and we want to subscribe to a notification that is triggered because of the alert.
+This tour shows you how could we create alerting rules and we want to subscribe to a notification triggered by an alert.
 If you want to know how to send on-demand notification to a receiver, you could go to the [first tour](./1sending_notifications_overview.md).

 As mentioned previously, we will be using [CortexMetrics](https://cortexmetrics.io/docs/getting-started/) as a provider.
 We need to register the provider and create a provider namespace in Siren first before creating any rule and subscription.

+> Provider is implemented as a plugin in Siren.
+You can learn more about Siren Plugin concepts [here](/docs/docs/concepts/plugin.md).
+We also welcome all contributions to add new provider plugins.
+Learn more about how to add a new provider plugin [here](/docs/docs/extend/adding_new_provider.md).

 Once an alert triggered, the subscription labels will be matched with alert's labels.
 If all subscription labels matched, receiver's subscripton will get the alert notification.

 ## 2.1 Register a Provider and Namespaces